 Illinois Promise does not limit funding based on your major.
 In the event you decide to change majors, Illinois Promise will cover any tuition differences.
 Please be aware that some colleges and academic departments charge special experiential learning fees for their students.
 These fees are not covered by the scholarship.

 The Illinois Promise scholarship does not fund winter or summer term classes.
-You may reach out to Finacial Aid for information on funding options that are available for winter/summer terms.
+You may reach out to the Office of Student Financial Aid for information on funding options that are available for winter/summer terms.

-You can become more involved in Illinois Promise by attending our events, connecting with your Coach, keeping up with our LinkedIn group, and applying for a position with our student leadership group, the Illinois Promise Council (applications open every spring semester!)
+You can become more involved in Illinois Promise by attending our events, connecting with your Coach, keeping up with our LinkedIn group, and applying for a position with our student leadership group, the Illinois Promise Council.

 Stay up to date on upcoming IP events by following us on Instagram @illinois_promise